amun0905/On-How-to-Make-our-Ideas-Clear/README.md

 It examines Charles Sanders Peirce's seminal text "How to Make Our Ideas Clear" and the philosophical tradition of pragmatism.

 Feedback received: This is a clearly-written essay which shows a good understanding of Peirce's position in "How to Make Our Ideas Clear".
-However, it could be improved by greater engagement with secondary literature and more critical evaluation of Pierce's position.
+It could be improved by greater engagement with secondary literature and more critical evaluation of Pierce's position.